Olliebrown/Yesexes/README.md

-# Noexes
+# Yesexs

 A multi-platform graphical remote debugger for the Nintendo Switch.
-(note, this is the original README from mdbell)
+(note, this is mostly the original README from mdbell and is out of date)

 ## Quick Start Guide